itsa-me-dea/SVG-Logo-Maker/README.md

 ## Usage

 In the integrated table, run `node index` and answer the prompts. (**NOTE**: For your desired text, enter no more than 3 characters.
 For color related questions, please enter a color or hex code.)
 After answering the prompts, the [`generated-logo.svg`](./Develop/gen-logo/generated-logo.svg) will be generated in the `/Develop/gen-logo/` folder.
+If you wish to create multiple SVGs, save your newly generated SVG file under a new name.

 A **walkthrough video** can be downloaded from the [Images](./Images/screen-capture-NodeREADMEgen.mp4) folder.